Where to begin? Some practical tips from a beginner

 It is about learning from others and their experiences.
 One who has completed a journey or left in-between can help others guiding on a similar path.
 Be an information seeker but, not necessarily you need to imitate.

 For example, if you are beginning your journey to becoming a blogger, it makes sense to learn from the journey of other bloggers.
 How and where the journey began for them?
 What are the DOs and DON'Ts they have followed?
 You can always improvise on top of that to make it your own.

 When you feel challenged, struggling with things to make it work, do not feel that the situation is unique to you.
 You are really not alone even when it seems so.
 Look around, ask for help.

-Going back to the basics help many times in coming out of a challenging situation.
-Specially in the areas of skill development.
+Going back to the basics helps many times in coming out of a challenging situation.
+Especially in the areas of skill development.
 Be part of a community where you can learn and share.
 When it comes to the areas of skill development, no better support than a community to make you feel connected.

 ☑️ Being a beginner is inevitable